PEAK TRAM

 NEW OPERATING RIGHTS AND UPGRADE PROJECT

-As part of the negotiations for its new operating rights a HK$600 million renovation project was proposed which will saw the 5th generation tram carriages replaced by four carriage trams with capacity increased from 120 to 200 passengers.
+As part of the negotiations for its new operating rights a HK$600 million renovation project was proposed which saw the 5th generation tram carriages replaced by four carriage trams with capacity increased from 120 to 200 passengers.
 Both the Garden Road and Peak Tower termini have been expanded to accommodate the longer trams enabling passengers at the Garden Road terminus who often have to queue along the road outside to be able to queue indoors in an air conditioned environment.
 The journey will be about 70-metres shorter than at present to accommodate expansion of the Garden Road terminus.
 Feasibility works commenced in late 2017.
 In October 2018 the Government granted the Peak Tramways Company a second 10-year operating right for the Peak Tram to commence 1st January 2026.
 Under the upgrading plan, the Company increased the tramcar capacity by over 75% from 120 passengers to 210 passengers, construct a covered, temperature-controlled queuing and waiting area for about 1,300 passengers at the lower terminus and renovated the upper terminus platform areas.
 The implementation of the upgrading plan has resulted in alleviating the long-standing queuing problem at the lower terminus and brought about enhanced service provision to tourists and locals although queues can still occur at peak times.
 The Company invested over HK$650 million for implementing the upgrading plan which was completed in 2022.
 The Company has also been granted the use of three additional pieces of Government land with an area of about 426 square metres adjacent to the existing tramway area for implementing the part of the upgrading plan aiming to increase the holding capacity of the lower terminus and improve the waiting environment for passengers.
 Under the second 10-year operating right, the Company will continue to pay the Government annually 12% of its total annual revenue received in the year for the occupation and use of the additional Government land on top of the existing Government land on which the track of the peak tramway and the four intermediate stations lie.
 The Company will also set a service pledge on service frequency of the peak tramway as good as that in the first 10-year operating period.
 The tram service closed for three months between April and July 2019 in 2019 and again from 28th June 2021 until completion of the renovation in August 2022.

 Inside the 6th Generation Peak Tram